Top 20 highest earning Call of Duty pros of all time

 Clayster, FormaL, Scump. and Crimsix

-Professional Call of Duty players have won over $50 million in collective prize money over the years, but who has won the most individually?
-With the fourth Call of Duty League season well underway, here are the 20 players who have earned the most throughout their careers.
+Professional Call of Duty players have won tens of millions of dollars in collective prize money over the years, but who has won the most individually?
+With the fourth Call of Duty League season starting finally over, here are the 20 players who have earned the most throughout their careers.

 Over the last decade, Call of Duty has seen a steady rise in prize money awarded, with players earning hundreds of thousands of dollars thanks to their feats in the popular first-person shooter.
 It’s no surprise that winning teams take center stage, with players from the dominant dynasty rosters taking home the biggest prizes.